 Super Stack Attack is a single “button” game with a singleminded goal – build up a stack of brightly coloured blocks as high as possible.
 Tapping the screen will send the current block dropping down vertically.
 Land it directly on top of the previous block and it’ll stack up nicely.
 The less accurate you are, the more the stack of blocks will start to teeter.
 Eventually the stack of blocks will fall, and you’ll have a game over and high score.

-we reviewed way back in March, just with a higher resolution.
-That works to the game's benefit, as the visuals are bright and cheerful, and the background have a lovely handcrafted effect.
+There’s not a whole lot more to the game, and indeed, it’s the exact same game as the iPhone game which we reviewed way back in March, just with a higher resolution.
+That works to the game’s benefit, as the visuals are bright and cheerful, and the background have a lovely handcrafted effect.
 The music remains the same, too, which is also a good thing, as it too has an undeniable charm that makes the game compelling in its simple innocence.

 So why is the iPad version better?
 The blocks are bigger, and consequently it is easier to be more accurate (or at least, the perception is there).
 In the endless mode of the game, I’ve not, after months of casual play, been able to top a stack of 20.
 On the iPad within the first ten games I’d brought my career best to 24.